 This course is a basic introduction to the rendering of the fashion figure and the design of contemporary clothing.
 Figures will be represented in graphite, colored pencil and marker.
 Basic drawing skills, related to the world of fashion will be taught.
 Students will complete color illustrations of their original fashion designs.

+COURSE #: 811

-PREREQUISITE: Studio in Art, Media Arts, or Drawing and Painting I
+PREREQUISITE: Studio Art, Media Arts, or Drawing and Painting I

 ASSESSMENTS UTILIZED: Rubrics, self-assessment, critiques, and group critiques.

 SUMMER ASSIGNMENT: None

 HOMEWORK: None

-FASHION II COURSE #: 811-1 CREDIT: 1
+FASHION II

-COURSE DESCRIPTION:

 This course is a continuation of Fashion I, with an emphasis on fabrics and fabric representation.
 A variety of mediums will be utilized for the purpose of accurately rendering fabric patterns, textures and embellishments.
 Students will begin to create original detailed fashion designs and illustrations which may be used in their fashion portfolios.

+COURSE #: 811-2

 PREREQUISITE: Fashion I

+COURSE DESCRIPTION:

 ASSESSMENTS UTILIZED: Rubrics, self-assessment, critiques, and group critiques.

 SUMMER ASSIGNMENT: None

 HOMEWORK: None

-FASHION III COURSE #: 811-3 CREDIT: 1
+FASHION III

 COURSE DESCRIPTION:

 This advanced fashion course addresses aspects of fashion presentation and creative garment construction.
 Students have a "Project Runway"-type experience as each student designs an original line of clothing and showcases the line on presentation boards.
 Students will learn the techniques of costume design, and also develop and create an original, wearable garment using found materials or techniques in sewing.

+36

 PREREQUISITE: Fashion II

 ASSESSMENTS UTILIZED: Rubrics, self-assessment, critiques, and group critiques.

 SUMMER ASSIGNMENT: None

 HOMEWORK: None

+CREDIT: 1

+COURSE #: 811-3

+CREDIT: 1

+CREDIT: 1

+MEDIA ARTS

-MEDIA ART COURSE #: 822 CREDIT: 1
+COURSE #: 822

+CREDIT: 1

 COURSE DESCRIPTION

-This course is a first-year course recommended for students pursuing an interest in computer art, video, graphic design or photography..
+This course is a first-year course recommended for students pursuing an interest in computer art, video, graphic design or photography.
 Emphasis will be placed on the Elements of Art and Principles of Design.
 Teachers will develop and provide supportive instructional strategies reinforcing the art elements in a variety of motivating experiences.
 Students will create computer-based artwork and video using the Adobe Creative Suite.

 This course fulfills the New York State graduation requirement of one year (1 credit) of Art, Music or Technology.

 PREREQUISITE: None

 ASSESSMENTS UTILIZED: Critiques, self-evaluation, rubrics.

 SUMMER ASSIGNMENT: None

 HOMEWORK: None

-COMPUTER GRAPHICS I COURSE #: 812
+COMPUTER GRAPHICS I

+COURSE #: 812

+CREDIT: 1

 COURSE DESCRIPTION:

-This course is designed to follow Studio in Media Arts for students who are interested in exploring more advanced ventures in Computer Graphics.
+This course is designed to follow Media Arts for students who are interested in exploring more advanced ventures in Computer Graphics.
 Students will be introduced to fundamental 2-D design as they investigate methods of incorporating digital photos, computer generated projects, painting, drawings and other forms into art projects using their own creativity and art history references.
 The course will focus on developing the essential components of a media-based portfolio of 2-D design work.

-CREDIT: 1

-CREDIT: 1

-PREREQUISITE: Studio in Media Art
+PREREQUISITE: Media Arts

 ASSESSMENTS UTILIZED: Evaluation sheets, rubrics, completion of specified projects

 SUMMER ASSIGNMENT: (Suggested) Using a digital camera, start taking a large amount of images to use for references to create your work in CGI.

 HOMEWORK: Digital assignments vary but include taking original images and creating personal digital libraries for project reference.

+COMPUTER GRAPHICS II

 COURSE #: 812-22

-COMPUTER GRAPHICS II
+CREDIT: 1

 COURSE DESCRIPTION: